 Tickets are $20 for adults; $18.50 for seniors

 ages 65 and over; $12.50 for students ages 12 to 17; and $8.50 for children ages 6 to 11.

 Advance ticket purchases are strongly encouraged since tours sometimes do sell out.

 Sweetgrass baskets are a Lowcountry tradition brought by West African slaves.
-Handmade of tightly coiled grass, these baskets played an important role on plantations and today are treasured for their artistry and cultural significance.
+Handmade of tightly coiled grass, the baskets played an key role on plantations and today are prized for their artistry and cultural significance.